BOOK NOW

 “Slovenia is the most underrated wine destination in Europe” -Food & Wine magazine

-Sunsets over water?
+Sunsets over sapphire water?
 Hill towns that evoke Tuscany?
 The genetic grandfather of Zinfandel?
 Welcome to Croatia.

 We will get a bit of everything this neglected part of Europe has to offer, including: the bustling city of Zagreb, the scenic coastal towns, Roman-era sites, and a bit of spelunking in UNESCO world heritage caves.